yetulaxman/htvs/production_codes/README.md

 ### Helper scripts for pre-processing of Enamine REAL database on Mahti

 ### Configure schrodinger.hosts file
-Make sure to configure your schrodinger.hosts file in your home directory on Mahti.
-In the hosts file, *tmpdir* path in localhost  must be set to scratch directory to avoid errors (e.g., job fizzled issues) in production environement.
+Make sure to configure your schrodinger.hosts file in your job directory where you submit your batch job on Mahti.
+In the hosts file, *tmpdir* path in localhost  must be set to ram directory (i.e., /dev/shm) in production environement.
 Please check example hosts file in current github folder for more details.

 ### Prepare job directories